 Similar to Szimpla but approximately 2 years behind in terms of popularity.
 Instant is one of the ruin clubs in Budapest, just like Szimpla is, just not that much discovered by tourists which makes it a bit more enjoyable as you don’t have all the stag nights going on there… yet.

-From the first months I have been in Budapest Holdudvar always has been one of my favourite places.
+From the first months I have been in Budapest Holdudvar always has been one of my favorite places.
 First located in a backyard of a university Holdudvar was for me the place to go since it was open air, open long and the music played was awesome.
-Than Holdudvar moved to the Margaret Sziget and I thought that it will not be the same as before which actually became true because the location was unbeatable but what they made out of the old casino on Margit Island is really fantastic.
+Than Holdudvar moved to the Margaret Sziget and I thought that it will not be the same as before which actually became true because the location was unbeatable but what they made out of the old casino on Margaret Island is really fantastic.
 Nowadays Holdudvar is a restaurant, bar, club everything in one and it is always full.
 Unfortunately only enjoyable in the summer time but really one of the top places to go.
 See also my Top 5 in the menu on top and the website of Holdudvar.

 - A real Hungarian Kocsma (Pub)

 I guess that this is what every local in every country in the world tells you to do because here you see the real live of Hungary.
 People coming from work having a beer, alcoholics spending their day or young people starting for the evening.
 Areal Hungarian kocsma is usually not the nicest place, dirty stinky toilets, cheap beer and a rough appearance but once you have your second beer down it starts to be a cool place where you can have fun.
-So if you know a kocsma or somebody who has a favourite one go there, it’s really worth the visit!
+So if you know a kocsma or somebody who has a favorite one go there, it’s really worth the visit!